thoughtbot/pester/README.md

 group and filter them by tag.
 This makes it very easy to grab a pull request in your downtime for whatever tag you prefer.

+### Authentication

+Beggar uses GitHub teams for controlling access to the web interface.
+When setting up the app, you should set the `GITHUB_TEAM_ID` environment variable to the team id that will have access.

+There is no User model and users are not tracked in anyway.

 ### Local Development

 After you have cloned this repo, run this setup script to set up your machine